SAHCA held its 2019 Conference and AGM on Saturday 5th October at “etc Venues”, 1 Drummond Gate, Victoria, London SW1V 2QQ

-The theme of this year’s conference is going to be the way in which we confront issues
+The theme of this year’s conference was the way in which we confront issues

 where fairness and equality for all is not being delivered.
-Our keynote speaker will be the Rt
+Our keynote speaker was the Rt

 Hon Lord Carnwath of Notting Hill a Judge of the Supreme Court.

-We will focus on ensuring that all advocates are able from day one to access the same
+We focused on ensuring that all advocates are able from day one to access the same

 opportunities, and can continue to do so throughout their career.
 Those that choose to